 There is a basic knowledge of God.
 Not just that He exists, but even about His divine nature, and mankind is rejecting it.
 Mankind is splitting into thousands of different peoples and different ways because they reject what God so generously gives freely that would produce unity.
 This rejection can actually be understood, because the cause of disunity is the problem of sin.
 Do you understand what I am saying?
 Sin, evil, produces the fruit of disunity because light is rejected.

-I want you to turn back to something that Richard used last week, but it fits right here.
+I want you to turn back to something that Richard used last week ["Why Many Do Not Understand"], but it fits right here.
 Matthew 13:15 is in the introduction to the parables.
 Jesus is quoting Isaiah.
 Isaiah saw this clearly back in his day.
-Now here Jesus is repeating it in New Testament time.
+Here Jesus is repeating it in New Testament time.
 He says:

 Matthew 13:15 For this people's heart is grown gross, and their ears are dull of hearing, and their eyes they have closed.